BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 This will include your convention plugin alongside your main project at build time, so you will be able to use its result for your main project's build system.

-You'll need a simple `settings.gradle` file for your plugin.
+You'll need a simple `settings.gradle(.kts)` file for your plugin.
 If your plugin is located in your monorepo, it will be very useful to be able to access its Version Catalog, so you can even share your dependency versions in the build files of your plugin.

 ```groovy
 dependencyResolutionManagement {